gholtzap/neocore/README.md

 Neocore has been acquired by [Cape](https://www.cape.co/), thus transferred to their ownership.
 They have decided to make neocore closed-source.

-I am currently working on building a newer, better 5g core, which will be open source.
-I estimate it will take me 1 month.
+I am currently working on building a newer, better 5g core, which will also be closed source.
+Sorry open source community, but I'm drowning in medical bills and have decided that I need money to pay them off.

-Will post updates soon!

->written on Fri, April 10, 2026
+>last updated April 13, 2026